UniAVGen: Unified Audio and Video Generation with Asymmetric Cross-Modal Interactions: Introduction

 To address the aforementioned challenges, we introduce \textbf{\modelname}—a unified framework tailored for joint audio-video generation.
-We prioritize human audio generation not only because this direction remains underexplored in existing works, but also because of its superior controllability and significant practical utility.
-As shown in \cref{fig:intro}, our framework seamlessly and efficiently adapts to related conditional generation tasks, such as video-to-audio dubbing and audio-driven video synthesis.
-This versatility enables us to unify pivotal audio-video generation tasks under a single paradigm, eliminating the need for task-specific model designs.
+We prioritize human-centric audio-video generation not only because this direction remains underexplored in existing works, but also because of its significant practical utility.
 Specifically, \modelname \ is anchored in a symmetric dual-branch joint synthesis architecture, featuring two parallel Diffusion Transformer (DiT)~\cite{peebles2023scalable,wang2025ddt} streams—one dedicated to video, the other to audio—with identical architectural designs.
 Crucially, this symmetry establishes representational parity and fosters a cohesive latent space, pivotal for synchronizing joint audio-video generation.
-To better tackle the intricacies of audio-video joint synthesis task, we augment this core architecture with three targeted innovations, as detailed below.
+To better tackle the intricacies of audio-video alignment for efficient training, we augment this core architecture with three targeted innovations, as detailed below.

 First and foremost, at the core of our framework lies an \textbf{Asymmetric Cross-Modal Interaction} mechanism, which enables bidirectional, temporally aligned cross-modal attention.
 Equipped with two modal-specifically designed aligners—audio-to-video and video-to-audio—this mechanism injects fine-grained audio semantics into the video stream for precise synchronization, while imparting the temporal dynamics and identity details from video to the audio.
 To further strengthen this cross-modal synergy and ground it in human-related features, we introduce a \textbf{Face-Aware Modulation} module.
 Specifically, this component dynamically infers a mask for facial regions using decaying supervision signals, and constrains cross-modal interaction with a gradually relaxed scope.
 Additionally, to enhance the expressive fidelity of generated content, we propose \textbf{Modality-Aware Classifier-Free Guidance}—a novel strategy that explicitly amplifies cross-modal correlation signals during the classifier-free guidance stage.
 This targeted enhancement significantly boosts emotional intensity in audio and motion dynamics in video, enhancing the overall realism of the generated content.